 When you run Google Ads, you’re paying for placement in search results.
 You set a budget, Google shows your ad to people searching relevant terms, and you pay each time someone clicks.
 Done well, it works.
 You can appear at the top of search results almost immediately and generate leads within days of launching a campaign.

-The catch is structural: the moment you stop paying, you disappear.
+The structure of the arrangement is the problem: the moment you stop paying, you disappear.
 Not gradually.
 Immediately.
 There’s no residual benefit, no equity accumulated, nothing carried forward.
 Ten thousand dollars spent on Google Ads over the course of a year produces exactly zero ongoing visibility once the campaign ends.
 You’re back to wherever you were before you started.

 The same logic applies to social media ads, display advertising, directory listings that charge monthly fees, and any other channel where your visibility is contingent on continuous payment.
 Stop paying, stop appearing.